-I did some research and found out Capital One is strange with limit increases, with customers having accounts for years and not being granted increases.
-I’d like to move away from them, but I’ve had the card for a little while, what are my options?
+I’d like to move away from them, but I’ve had the card for a little while.
+What are my options?

-If Seth wants more credit than Orchard Bank is willing to provide, the answer is simple.
+If Seth wants more credit than his current bank is willing to provide, the answer is simple.
 He should keep that card and get another one.
-There’s no shortage out there: Go to our Credit Card page and you’ll find dozens of cards competing for your business.
+There’s no shortage out there: Go to our Credit Card page, and you’ll find dozens of cards competing for your business.

 While there are legitimate reasons to ask for higher limits, I hope Seth isn’t trying to raise his credit limit because he’s spending more than he’s making.
 He should be paying his balance in full monthly, not using his plastic to borrow.
-Paying interest isn’t the best way to improve a credit score – paying bills on time, every time for long periods of time is.
+Carrying an unpaid balance on your credit card doesn’t help your credit score, and paying interest is never a good idea.

-But Seth might be trying to raise his credit limit to help his utilization ratio: the amount of credit used vs. the amount available.
-For example, if Seth has a $1,000 credit limit and uses $300 of it, he’s got a utilization ratio of 30 percent — the upper limit recommended by some to keep your credit score as high as possible.
+Seth might be trying to raise his credit limit to help his utilization ratio: the amount of credit used compared with the amount available.
+For example, if he has a $1,000 credit limit and uses $300 of it, he’s got a utilization ratio of 30 percent — the upper limit recommended by some experts to keep your credit score as high as possible.

 There are two ways to lower a utilization ratio — pay down the balance, or raise the limit.
-If Seth is attempting to lower his utilization ratio by raising a credit limit is a legitimate strategy, as long as you don’t use that increased limit to spend money you don’t have.
+Lowering a utilization ratio by raising a credit limit is a legitimate strategy, as long as you don’t use that increased limit to spend money you don’t have.

 What affects your credit score?

-Here are the key ingredients of your credit score, according to Fair Isaac, creator of the FICO score:
+Here are the key ingredients of your credit score, according to Fair Isaac Corp., creator of the FICO score:

-- Payment history (35%) – Your track record of paying back what you borrowed.
+- Payment history (35 percent): Your track record of paying back what you borrowed.
 Accounts in collection, late payments, and bankruptcy are bad; paying on time for a long period is good.

-- Amounts owed (30%) – As explained above, this includes the amount of credit you use vs. the amount you have.
+- Amounts owed (30 percent): As explained above, this includes the amount of credit you use compared with the amount you have.
 Maxing out your credit hurts it; keeping a lot of unused credit available helps it.
-While raising your credit limits can help your score, adding too much credit relative to your income can hurt it.

-- Length of credit history (15%) – The amount of time each credit account has been open.
+- Length of credit history (15 percent): The amount of time each credit account has been open.
 The longer your history, the better.
 This is why it’s typically best to keep older accounts.

-- New credit (10%) – This includes recent inquiries and requests for credit.
-While applying for a new card or two won’t hurt, regularly applying for new credit cards or other loans will cost you.
+- New credit (10 percent): This includes recent inquiries and requests for credit.
+While applying for a new card or two won’t hurt, regularly applying for new credit cards or other loans can cost you.

-- Types of credit used (10%) – There’s all kinds of credit out there, from revolving (credit cards) to installment (car and home loans.)
+- Types of credit used (10 percent): There’s all kinds of credit out there, from revolving (credit cards) to installment (car and home loans.)
 Fair Isaac likes you to be well-rounded and sample them all.
 In short, diversity helps.

 Want to raise your score?
 Get another type of loan

 Credit cards are an example of revolving credit.
-If that’s the only type of credit reflected in Seth’s history, he might consider taking out an installment loan, like a car loan.
-That will positively influence his “Types of Credit Used.”
+If that’s the only type of credit reflected in your history, you might consider taking out an installment loan, like a car or home loan.
+That will positively influence your “Types of Credit Used.”

-On the other hand, he’ll also be paying interest, which will obviously cost money.
-If you need a car and has to borrow to buy one, or you want to buy a house and need a mortgage to pay for it, fine.
+On the other hand, if you do that you’ll be paying interest, which will obviously cost money.
+If you need a car and have to borrow to buy one, or you want to buy a house and need a mortgage to pay for it, fine.
 But I wouldn’t recommend paying interest just to increase a credit score.
+Not worth it.

 The bottom line

 In recent years, financial writers — myself included — have published tons of credit score tweaks and hacks.
-That’s OK: Credit scores are important, especially when you’re about to borrow big for mortgages and such.
-But let’s not lose sight of the big picture.
-Great credit scores aren’t the result of hacks, they’re the result of a long history of on-time payments.
+That’s OK.
+Credit scores are important, especially when you’re about to borrow big for mortgages and such.
+But let’s not lose sight of the big picture: Great credit scores aren’t the result of hacks, they’re the result of a long history of on-time payments.
 I’ve never used any score tweaks or hacks, or even paid that much attention to my credit score, and it was recently a perfect 850.

-If Orchard Bank gives Seth the cold shoulder, he should move on.
+If Seth’s current card company gives him the cold shoulder, he should move on.
 But higher credit limits are a double-edged sword.
-While they may tweak your score in the right direction, they also cause you a world of hurt.
+While they may send your score in the right direction, they can also cause you a world of hurt.